Sep9

 Teaches how God works all things for our good.
 Even the worst event to happen in the history of our world in the betrayal and murder of Jesus Christ by these wicked Tenants was planned and ordained by God’s sovereign decree for His glory and our good.
 That Jesus came into the world to die,

-In biblical times it wasn’t uncommon for wealthy landowners lease out their Vineyards to tenants who would work and cultivate the land, pick the crops, and then pay a percentage of the harvest to the land owner at harvest time.
+It wasn’t uncommon for wealthy landowners lease out their Vineyards to tenants who would work and cultivate the land, pick the crops, and then pay a percentage of the harvest to the land owner at harvest time.
 Similar today, where tenant farmers are usually paid by allowing them to keep a portion of the harvest, with a fixed percentage going to the owner.
 In Jesus’ time, biblical scholars tell us that it would typically be five years before the landowner would expect to see a profit from His investment.
 In the owner’s absence, the Tenants would cultivate the vineyard, prune the branches, and raise grape crops between the vines during the first few years.
 For the first few years the owner would have to support them.
 After those years of toil were past, the vineyard would be lucrative source of income for the owner.
 There was an agreement that in due time, the Tenants would pay the owner a portion of the crop in the form of wine, fruit, or money.

 We have a historical record of the persecution of God’s Prophets by Israel.
 Tradition has it that Isaiah was sawed in two with a wooden saw.-(Heb.
 11:37-38) From scripture we know that Jeremiah was thrown into a pit of mud-(Jer.
 38:6) and eventually stoned to death in Egypt.
 Ezekiel was rejected.
 Elijah and Amos ran for their lives.
 Micah was smashed in the face and starved to death in prison.-(1-Kings 22) The Prophet Zechariah was murdered right there in the Temple Court.-(2-Chron.
 24:2)